Disney XD (Australia and New Zealand)

-Disney XD was an Australian subscription television channel, which was a 24- hour cable and satellite channel.
-Disney XD was launched 10 April 2014 on Foxtel.
+Disney XD was an Australian subscription television channel, which was launched 10 April 2014 on Foxtel as a local feed of its American counterpart.
 It aired live-action, sports and animation shows which were aimed at boys aged six to fourteen.

-Disney XD’s programming consisted of animation shows such as Star Wars Rebels, Ultimate Spider-Man, Avengers Assemble and Hulk: The Agents of S.M.A.S.H.
-Disney XD also premiered original series such as Mighty Med, Lab Rats, Kickin’ It, Crash & Bernstein, Phineas and Ferb, and Gravity Falls.

-The channel was shut down on 6 January 2019 and was removed from the kids tier channels from Foxtel due to the launch of Disney+ streaming service in Australia and New Zealand.
+The channel was shut down on 6 January 2019.

 History

-History of Disney XD

-Disney XD was originally launched in America on 13 February 2009.
-Rich Ross, president of Disney Channels Worldwide, stated the purpose of Disney XD was Disney wanted to “create a destination for boys” pursuing gender-specific viewing strategies that defined the enterprise of Disney XD.

-Disney XD’s purpose was to create a new space for the young Disney boy market as according to a New York Times article, the “Disney Channel’s audience is 40 percent male, but girls drive most of the related merchandising sales.”

-Disney XD changed its marketing strategies In two ways, first by changing its target audience to boys aged six to eight and second by shifting its programming to more animated content rather than live-action and drama.
-These program changes which Disney XD initiated coincided with two major purchases on behalf of the company.
-In 2009, the company’s purchased comic book giant Marvel for $4.2 billion and in 2012, they purchased Star Wars for $4 billion.
-Today, both assets account for a majority of Disney XD’s current programming.
-Marvel delivers Guardians of the Galaxy, Ultimate Spiderman, and Marvel Avengers Assemble while the Star Wars franchise delivers Star Wars Rebels, LEGO Star Wars, and The Freemaker Adventures.

-History of Disney XD For Australian and New Zealand television

 On 3 February 2014, Australian subscription television provider Foxtel announced it would launch two new family-genre channels over Easter 2014.
 In late February, it was announced Disney XD would be one of these family channels, scheduled to launch on 10 April 2014.

 On 24 December 2014, the channel launched in New Zealand on Sky Television.
-On 27 February 2017, Disney XD launched on Fetch TV under the "Ultimate" package.
+On 27 February 2017, Disney XD was made available on Fetch TV.

 On 1 December 2018, it was announced that Disney XD would cease broadcast on 6 January 2019, with a selection of programming moving to Disney Channel.
 Programs included Star Wars Resistance and various Marvel animation series.
-However, Disney Channel along with Disney Junior both ceased broadcast on 30 April 2020 due to the launch of the Disney+ streaming service in Australia.
+However, Disney Channel along with Disney Junior both ceased broadcast the following year due to the launch of the Disney+ streaming service in Australia.